typhdotcom/diaspora/README.md

 * `dual_observation_additivity`: b₁(susp(G)) - b₁(G) = 2 × (b₁(cone(G)) - b₁(G)).
 Two observers add double the topology.
 * `pole_isolation_maximizes_topology`: The poles contribute independently because they can't communicate directly.

 Interpretation: The suspension represents **dual observation** - two independent observers watching the same system from opposite vantage points.
-Unlike the cone (single observer), the suspension has two poles that each contribute n - 1 new cycles, and since they can't see each other, their contributions are perfectly additive.
+Unlike the cone (single observer), the suspension has two poles that each contribute n - 1 new cycles, and since they can't see each other, their contributions are additive.

 This models situations where two distinct perspectives on the same underlying reality create compounding rather than canceling topology.
 Each observer's measurement contributes its own irreducible frustration, and these frustrations don't interfere because the observers are isolated.
 The poles can only "know" about each other through the system they both observe - they share no direct channel.